hantianjz/github.io/content/posts/feb_2025_notes.md

               Will write timing for fish startup to specified file.
 ```

-and you get a profile file like:
+The profile file looks like this:

 ```bash
 Time    Sum     Command